 In standalone mode, recording length is only limited by the size of your USB thumb drive.
 For example, a 32Gb USB thumb drive can hold up to 8 hours of video.

 *PLEASE NOTE*: When recording to a USB thumb drive, unless the USB thumb drive is formatted as NTFS, your recordings are formatted in 2Gb file "chunks".

 Yes.
 When the Rocket is used stand alone, you can plug your microphone or your headset's microphone into the 'Mic input' jack on the front of the Rocket.
 Then you can use the mixer panel on the top of Rocket to adjust your audio volume.
-In the stand alone mode, the recordings made onto the USB thumb drive are in one audio track.
+In the stand alone mode, the recordings made onto the USB thumb drive have mixed game and microphone audio.

 Blinking Blue - No Video